tc39/notes/es7/2015-09/sept-22.md

 MM: Memory model discussion?

-LH: we talked about that.
+LHN: we talked about that.

 BE: If we say out of bounds "no and forever", something else will happen (see: flash, java).
 We need to work towards something.